 A new era emerges while another one comes to a close.
 Today, “streaming” is synonymous with watching TV or any long-form premium video content.
-Cable and satellite TV subscriptions continue to decline while cord-cutters, cord-shavers, cord-stackers and cord-nevers continue to rise.
+Cable and satellite TV subscriptions continue to decline while cord-cutters, cord-shavers, cord-stackers, and cord-nevers continue to rise.
 It’s now ordinary for children to be raised in a household with multiple streaming services.
 And many families stream content exclusively.
-According to a recent report, 71% of U.S. consumers are using a paid streaming service, while 58% are using a traditional pay-TV service.*
+According to a recent report, 71% of U.S. consumers use a paid streaming service, while 58% use a traditional pay-TV service.*

 Despite all this change, one thing is certain; traditional TV is not going anywhere.
-Broadcast TV has a 65-year head start on internet streaming, and they will continue to do everything possible to reach as many people as they can.
-To succeed, they need to evolve with audience preferences and current technological capabilities.
-Broadcasters need to make smart choices to meet the demands of loyal customers while attracting and retaining new viewers.
-The easy solution is for broadcasters to offer an OTT service, commonly in the form of an app that runs across connected TVs, mobile apps and web browsers, which can create a 1 to 1 experience, regardless of the number of concurrent viewers.
+Broadcast TV has a 65-year head start on internet streaming and will continue to do everything possible to reach as many people as possible.
+They need to evolve with audience preferences and current technological capabilities to succeed.
+Broadcasters need to make smart choices to meet loyal customers' demands while attracting and retaining new viewers.
+The easy solution is for broadcasters to offer an OTT service, commonly in the form of an app that runs across connected TVs, mobile apps, and web browsers, which can create a 1-to-1 experience, regardless of the number of concurrent viewers.

-OTT streamlines and optimizes workflows while mimicking all the bells and whistles that TV offers and that broadcasters are accustomed to, including linear channels, blackout restrictions and time-shifting content based on a viewer’s geography.
-An OTT distribution channel provides broadcasters the ability to deliver the same TV-like quality with the scale and footprint to personalize streams for massive global audiences.
+OTT streamlines and optimizes workflows while mimicking all the bells and whistles that TV offers and that broadcasters are accustomed to, including linear channels, blackout restrictions, and time-shifting content based on a viewer’s geography.
+An OTT distribution channel allows broadcasters to deliver the same TV-like quality with the scale and footprint to personalize streams for massive global audiences.
 All that’s required of viewers is to have an internet connection.

-Verizon Media works with the world’s largest broadcasters and content providers.
+Edgio, formerly Verizon Media, works with the world’s largest broadcasters and content providers.
 These relationships push us to think outside the box to provide solutions that solve today’s problems so our customers can deliver tomorrow’s TV today.
-Broadcasters or content owners need partners who streamline their workflows, technology that empowers personalization and solutions that increase profitability.
-Here are some things to keep in mind as you search for an OTT partner.
+Broadcasters or content owners need partners who streamline their workflows, technology that empowers personalization, and solutions that increase profitability.
+Here are some things to remember as you search for an OTT partner.

-The Verizon Media Platform sits at the center of all things video from ingest through delivery, gathering data throughout that can be used to illuminate and optimize the entire end-to-end viewing experience.
-Monitoring video and ad content in real time is mandatory because it allows technical teams to quickly troubleshoot errors, timeouts and tracking issues, so viewers don’t abandon sessions over a preventable error.
+The Edgio Platform sits at the center of all things video, from ingest through delivery, gathering data that can illuminate and optimize the entire end-to-end viewing experience.
+Monitoring video and ad content in real-time is mandatory because it allows technical teams to quickly troubleshoot errors, timeouts and tracking issues, so viewers don’t abandon sessions over a preventable error.
 But until recently, there has been little to no visibility into the ad insertion process and the true end-user experience.
-Capturing this data and correlating it with session data can be an extremely powerful tool that helps inform monetization strategies and enables decision-makers to remain focused on business goals.
+Capturing and correlating this data with session data can be an extremely powerful tool that helps inform monetization strategies and enables decision-makers to remain focused on business goals.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.